Most forms of TIFF and GeoTIFF files are supported by GDAL for reading, and somewhat less varieties can be written.

 GDAL stores band nodata value in the non standard TIFFTAG_GDAL_NODATA ASCII tag (code 42113) for files created with the default profile GDALGeoTIFF.
 Note that all bands must use the same nodata value.
 When BASELINE or GeoTIFF profile are used, the nodata value is stored into a PAM .aux.xml file.

 GeoTIFF files can be created with any GDAL defined band type, including the complex types.
 Created files may have any number of bands.
-Files with exactly 3 bands will be given a photometric interpretation of RGB, files with exactly four bands will have a photometric interpretation of RGBA, while all other combinations will have a photometric interpretation of MIN_IS_WHITE.
-Files with pseudo-color tables, or GCPs can currently only be created when creating from an existing GDAL dataset with those objects (GDALDriver::CreateCopy()).
+Files of type Byte with exactly 3 bands will be given a photometric interpretation of RGB, files of type Byte with exactly four bands will have a photometric interpretation of RGBA, while all other combinations will have a photometric interpretation of MIN_IS_BLACK.
+Starting with GDAL 2.2, non-standard (regarding to the intrinsics TIFF capabilities) band color interpretation, such as BGR ordering, will be handled in creation and reading, by storing them in the GDAL internal metadata TIFF tag.

 Note that the GeoTIFF format does not support parametric description of datums, so TOWGS84 parameters in coordinate systems are lost in GeoTIFF format.